-/WHAT IS ASSESSED HERE:

-HOW AWARE YOU ARE ABOUT THE

-ANCHORS OF YOUR IDENTITY AND

-YOUR VALUES; HOW YOU FEEL AND

-ACT IN CONSEQUENCE.
+/WHAT IS ASSESSED HERE: HOW AWARE YOU ARE ABOUT THE ANCHORS OF YOUR IDENTITY AND YOUR VALUES; HOW YOU FEEL AND ACT IN CONSEQUENCE.

-This graph shows only one dimension - behavioral - meaning that you are action- oriented, without much engagement of your feelings and without necessarily thinking about this aspect intellectually.
-You might use this information to seek ways to expand your understanding and explore your emotions.
+This graph shows only one dimension - behavioral - indicating that you are action-oriented without much engagement of your feelings.
+You might use this information to explore your emotions.